acsone/web/web_dialog_size/readme/CONFIGURE.rst

+By default, the module respects the caller's ``dialog_size`` option.
-If you want to set dialog boxes maximized by default, you need to:
+If you want to set d  ialog boxes maximized by default, you need to:

 #.
 Go to *Settings -> Technical -> Parameters -> System Parameters*
 #.
 Add a new record with the text *web_dialog_size.default_maximize* in